usnistgov/vlincs-test-harness/leaderboards/README.md

 All components are configured based on a couple of json files:
 1. test_harness_config.json -- Configuration for all of the test harness
 2. leaderboard configs -- Describes a leaderboard and its datasets
-3. actors -- Describes all actors in VLINCs
+3. actors -- Describes all actors in VLINCS
 4. submissions -- Describes the submissions into a leaderboard

-## Setup VLINCs Back-end
+## Setup VLINCS Back-end

-1. Run test_harness_config.py to create VLINCs configuration json file
+1. Run test_harness_config.py to create VLINCS configuration json file
 2. Run leaderboard.py "init" to create a leaderboard (specify --add-default-datasplit, to add "test, sts, holdout, and train" datasets, should only be done after they are added into the datasets folder, use the name "LEADERBOARD_NAME-SPLIT_NAME-dataset")
 3. Run leaderboard.py "add-dataset" to add datasets to a leaderboard (for any datasets )
 4. Run actor.py "add-actor" to add an actor

 Customize test_harness_config.json, and json files in leaderboard-configs directory.

-## Setup VLINCs Front-end
+## Setup VLINCS Front-end

 1. Clone https://github.com/usnistgov/vlincs html   (place into html folder or as configured in test_harness_config.json)
 2. git checkout nist-pages (web-hook page)